Level114/level114-subnet/scripts/example_usage.md

 - Temporary collector service issue
 - The validator will retry automatically
 - Check the collector service status or contact support if persistent

+**"⚠️ Collector returned no reports ...; downgrading score to 0"**
+- The collector removed historical reports for that server
+- Validator immediately drops the on-chain weight contribution to 0
+- Ensure miners continue reporting to restore their score

 **"⚠️ Using basic fallback validation"**
 - The advanced scoring system encountered an error